Sibley Hospital–Stadium Armory Line: History

 As a result, as route D6 became a part of the Sibley Hospital–Stadium Armory Line, which operated alongside routes D1 and D3 while route D8 became a part of the Hospital Center Line.

 On December 27, 2009, short trips were added to route D6 during the weekday peak hours.
-According to WMATA it goes as follows:

-The weekday schedule will change.
-Buses servicing the route between Sibley Hospital and Stadium-Armory Metrorail station will be scheduled every 22 to 25 minutes with shorter route buses servicing in between during the afternoon peak period.
-Eastbound short trip buses to Stadium Armory will leave Farragut Square (on 17th Street) at 3:14, 3:39, 4:02, 4:25, 4:45, 5:09, 5:32, 5:54, and 6:13 p.m.
-Westbound short trips to Sibley Hospital will leave Farragut Square at 4:47, 5:11, 5:37, 5:59, 6:23, and 6:47 p.m.

 This means that there will continue to be buses operating the full route every 22 to 25 minutes with two shorter routes added during peak hours.
 One will go from Farragut Square to Stadium–Armory station and the other will go from Farragut Square to Sibley Hospital.

 On June 17, 2012, route D6 short trips to Dupont Circle were scheduled to end at 20th Street & New Hampshire Avenue, NW instead of at P & 22nd streets, NW.
 Short trips starting at Farragut Square would leave from 17th & I streets, NW on the east side of the park rather than from the west side of the park.

 During the COVID-19 pandemic, the route was reduced to operate on its Saturday supplemental schedule during the weekdays beginning on March 16, 2020.
 On March 18, 2020, the line was further reduced to operate on its Sunday schedule.
 Weekend service was later suspended on March 21, 2020.
 Additional service was restored on August 23, 2020.

 In February 2021, WMATA proposed eliminating the D6 if they did not get any federal funding.
 A portion would be replaced by a modified Route 80, B2, and N6.
 There would be no alternative service between Dupont Circle and Farragut Square, MacArthur Boulevard, or to Stadium Armory station.

 On December 11, 2022, Westbound D6 trips to Sibley Hospital was rerouted to I Street between 13th & 20th Streets NW due to safety response to K Street road diversions.

+As part of WMATA's Better Bus Redesign beginning on June 29, 2025, the line was split into two routes.
+The D6 portion between Stadium–Armory station and McPherson Square station was renamed into the D24, with service also being extended to Deanwood station via East Capitol Street NE, Division Avenue NE, and Eastern Avenue NE.
+The D6 portion between Sibley Hospital and McPherson Square station was renamed into the D94 and was extended to Gallery Place station with service operating along H Street instead of K Street.